rclone/rclone/MANUAL.md

 If --no-modtime is specified then ModTime will be blank.

+The Path field will only show folders below the remote path being listed.
+If "remote:path" contains the file "subfolder/file.txt", the Path for "file.txt" will be "subfolder/file.txt", not "remote:path/subfolder/file.txt".
+When used without --recursive the Path will always be the same as Name.

 The time is in RFC3339 format with nanosecond precision.

 The whole output can be processed as a JSON blob, or alternatively it can be processed line by line as each item is written one to a line.

+Any of the filtering options can be applied to this commmand.

+There are several related list commands

+  * `ls` to list size and path of objects only
+  * `lsl` to list modification time, size and path of objects only
+  * `lsd` to list directories only
+  * `lsf` to list objects and directories in easy to parse format
+  * `lsjson` to list objects and directories in JSON format

+`ls`,`lsl`,`lsd` are designed to be human readable.
+`lsf` is designed to be human and machine readable.
+`lsjson` is designed to be machine readable.

+Note that `ls`,`lsl`,`lsd` all recurse by default - use "--max-depth 1" to stop the recursion.

+The other list commands `lsf`,`lsjson` do not recurse by default - use "-R" to make them recurse.

 ```